moneybutton/yours-core/README.md

 - A community with aligned incentives.
 - A tool for managing content and payments.
 - A decentralized reddit where karma is bitcoin.
+- A solution to the incentives problem of social media.

 ----------------------